 Ground Transit: Local for hire shuttle service is available at SHD.
 Multiple shuttle and cab companies are available at CHO and ROA.
 Multiple car rental agencies are available at each airport.
 Carolina Tailwinds may be able to offer a complementary ground shuttle to/from the tour if you fly in and out of ROA.
 Call us for more details.

 Parking: We have arranged for complimentary long term parking for the duration of your tour.
-We will end the tour at the same inn with an opportunity to shower there prior to departure.
+We will end the tour at that location.

 We bike away from Staunton on the first morning of the tour.
 Try to arrive in Staunton no later than 9 a.m., 8:45 a.m. if you are renting a bike from us.
 Departure time from Staunton on the last day will be around 2 - 3 p.m.

 Extend Your Vacation

 Because Staunton is consistently listed by travel writers as one of the best small towns in American and one of the towns you should visit this year, you may want to linger longer.
 Staunton is definitely one of our favorite small towns for its restaurants, museums and the American Shakespeare Center.
 There is plenty of additional cycling and hiking to do in all directions.
 Here are a few Staunton links to explore:

 Adirondack wilderness, verdant Vermont farmland, and the upper Hudson River Valley give the cyclist a lot to see in six days of cycling on this new tour.
 Covered Bridges, majestic views, quaint small towns and pristine lakes are just of few of the pleasures.
 Come join us as we explore some of the prettiest areas of two states.